paperbits/paperbits-github/README.md

 # Paperbits for GitHub
-This repository contains implementation, tools and examples for GitHub as backend.
+This repository contains implementation, tools and examples for GitHub as a backend.